buds-lab/buds-lab.github.io/index.md

 Matias Quintana ([ResearchGate](https://www.researchgate.net/profile/Matias_Quintana){:target="_blank"})([LinkedIn](https://www.linkedin.com/in/matiasqr/){:target="_blank"})([GitHub](https://github.com/matqr){:target="_blank"}) is a Ph.D.
 Researcher at NUS in the BUDS Lab.
 He is co-supervised by [Prof. Tham Kwok Wai](http://www.bdg.nus.edu.sg/documents/about-us/faculty/staff_bdgtkw.pdf){:target="_blank"} and is affiliated with [SinBerBest 2](http://sinberbest.berkeley.edu/){:target="_blank"}.
 He holds a Master of Information Systems Management from the Heinz College at [Carnegie Mellon University](https://www.heinz.cmu.edu/){:target="_blank"} and a B.Sc. in Electrical Engineering from the [Pontifical Catholic University of Peru](http://www.pucp.edu.pe/){:target="_blank"}.
 Matias is a combination computer scientist and hardware hacker and is using these skills to implement wearable tech in the built environment.

 ![Yiting Teo](buds-lab.github.io/yiting.png)
-Yi Ting Teo is a Student Researcher and Project Manager in the BUDS Lab.
-She is a student in the Project & Facilities Management program in the [NUS Dept. of Building](http://www.bdg.nus.edu.sg/undergraduate/PFM-curriculum.html){:target="_blank"}.
+Yi Ting Teo is a Project Manager in the BUDS Lab and a student in the Project & Facilities Management program in the [NUS Dept. of Building](http://www.bdg.nus.edu.sg/undergraduate/PFM-curriculum.html){:target="_blank"}.
 Yi Ting is a leader of the team developing the [Cozie](https://cozie.app/){:target="_blank"} and Internet-of-Buildings (IoB) platforms.

 #### Affiliated Researchers